Skip to main content

 Revoking API Keys

-To revoke an API key:
+To revoke an agent’s API key:

-1. Go to Dashboard > API Keys
+1. Go to Dashboard > Manage Agents

-2. Find the key you want to revoke
+2. Find the agent you want to revoke

 3. Click the Revoke button